MICHAELLO29/Coconut-Sap-Fermentation/data/README.md

 ## Additional Information for testing

 This segment is to test the database by using curl method to insert dummy data.
+Make sure flask server (app.py) is running when you do this procedure.

 1) Run the test python script to insert dummy data:
 ```